SomeGuyCalledBru/same-old-boring-crypto-sniper/README.md

 ## How do you run it?
 There are a few steps to the setup.
+**This was only tested on Windows-unexpected issues can pop up with other OSes.
+Beware.**
 **Make sure you have Python 3.8 or greater installed!**
 1. Install the necessary libraries(all are on pip): web3, pyperclip, webbrowser, flask.
 2. Open `config.json` and input your